piqueserver/piqueserver/report.md

      - Third function: **20**

 3. **Observations:**
-   - The tool-based and manual methods yielded different results, highlighting that cyclomatic complexity can vary based on the counting method used.
+   - The tools vs. manual count did not get the same result for the functions.
+We have understood that it can differ a lot with how you implement the method of counting the cyclomatic complexity and even the formula varies between theories.

    - In our case, the complex functions are also long.
 Although there is a correlation between complexity and length, the function’s purpose ultimately guides its design.

 4. **Function Purposes:**
    - **`do_move`:**
      Moves a character within a 3D game environment.
    - **`join_squad`:**
-     Manages the process of a player joining or leaving a squad by performing several checks (e.g., verifying squad capacity, handling transitions between squads, and notifying other players).
+The purpose of the functions is to manage the process of a player joining or leaving a squad.
+It has a number of different checks.
+It verifies that a player can join a squad, It determines whether the player is actually trying to change their current squad or follow preference.
+It also checks that there is space in the squad and if a player joins a squad, removes the player from an existing squad, if applicable.
+It also notifies the other player of the squad chang
    - **`on_spawn`:**
-     Handles player spawning with a focus on squad-based spawning, ensuring players appear near their squad members and updating spawn-related data.
+The on_spawn function is a method that runs when a player spawns in the game.
+It seems one of its primary functions is handling squad-based spawning, ensuring that the player is near their squad members, and updating squad-related information like setting safe spawn locations.

 5. **Exceptions and Documentation:**
-   - The measurement methods did not always account for exceptions.
+   - Did it take into account exceptions?
-   - Overall, the documentation is clear regarding possible outcomes, though there is room to improve details on edge cases.
+   - Is the documentation clear regarding possible outcomes.

 ---